 Just opposite from the cathedral is the Rohan Palace, where a small Christmas carousel awaits little children who have been good all year, while on the other side of the palace, along the river, you will find a second portion of the market.
 Here I discovered the most exciting thing in the entire market: Macarons!!
+I guess a French Christmas Market is not French without Macarons!
 And not much further was an adorable hut to get Vin Chaud with a few chairs and benches to sit and enjoy the beautiful sunshine we were having!

 Place du Marché aux Poissons

 Next to the Palais des Rohan, you can taste the delicious food and wine from local bakers, winegrowers of the Couronne d’Or, Alsace foie gras producers, the Tribu des Gourmets d’Alsace and local beer brewer.

 Known as “The Sharing Village”, this market keeps alive an old tradition of Strasbourg;s citizens leaving gifts under the enormous Christmas tree for the poor.
 Here you will find a Christmas market of charities such as UNICEF and other outreach programs.
 The tree has been known to reach a height of 107 ft (32.5 m) but has been averaging around 98 ft (30 m) since 2010.
 This will most likely be the first market you encounter as you make your way into the Strasbourg city center.